 However, John Rawcliffe, from New Zealand's Unique Manuka Factor Honey

 Association, said the word manuka is a New Zealand word derived from the Maori

 language, and that New Zealand Manuka Honey is supported by research.
 He says:

 "New Zealand manuka honey, believe it or not, it was first produced back in the 1840s in New Zealand and it's become famous because of the body of research that has been initiated in New Zealand."(2)

 The third controversy revolves around the possible medical benefits.
 Test tube studies (in vitro studies as they are called in medicine) have shown that manuka honey has an antimicrobial activity against a number of pathogenic bacteria and fungi.

 However, when clinical studies are done to test the effect of manuka honey on patients’ symptoms for some conditions (in vivo studies) the effects have been variable, or requiring more evidence before they could be used in a publicly accountable clinical setting, such as the UK NHS.

-Note, you can get manuka honeys with a guaranteed level of MGO this one, for example, is highly rated but the benefits of more MGO may not be clear.
+You can also get manuka honeys with a guaranteed level of MGO but the benefits of more MGO may not be clear.